Food AllergiesSkip to the navigation

 There isn't enough proof to recommend that people who are at risk for allergies should avoid common foods that cause allergies or foods that may be similar to common allergens like milk, eggs, peanuts, tree nuts, soy, wheat, fish, shellfish, sesame seeds, mustard, and sulphite.

-The American Academy of Pediatrics recommends that all babies be breast-fed for the first year of life or longer. footnote 1 For babies with family members who have food allergies, breast-feeding only for at least 4 months may help prevent allergies to milk. footnote 2 If your baby is at high risk for allergies and you can't breast-feed, try a hydrolyzed milk formula.
+The American Academy of Pediatrics recommends that all babies be breastfed for the first year of life or longer. footnote 1 For babies with family members who have food allergies, ask whether and how to start foods that might cause allergies.
+Most allergic reactions in children are caused by eggs, milk, wheat, soy, and peanuts.
+Breastfeeding only for at least 4 months may help prevent allergies to milk. footnote 2 If your baby is at high risk for allergies and you can't breastfeed, try a hydrolyzed milk formula.
 The milk protein in hydrolyzed formulas is changed to try to prevent allergies.
 There is no proof that giving your baby soy formula instead of cow's milk formula will prevent a food allergy in children at risk for food allergies. footnote 2